catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 - in the nested container structure : bar_container/quux.md
 - with key : my_secret_tempurl_key

-Creating Temporary URLs in the Catalyst Cloud
+Creating temporary URLs in the Catalyst Cloud
 =============================================

 At the time of writing, the only method currently available for the creation of temporary URLs is using the command line tools.